mtzgroup/bigchem/README.md

 If you want to add additional Quantum Chemistry programs (or any program!) to the worker, modify the `docker/worker.dockerfile` to install the program and then rebuild the image by running `docker compose up -d --build`.

 If you have a GPU on your machine and want to run TeraChem as part of BigChem, include `docker/docker-compose.terachem.local` when you start BigChem.
 Note this depends upon a `.env` file in the root of the project containing the environment variable `TERACHEM_LICENSE_PATH=/path/to/your/terachem/license.key` set to the path on your local machine to a TeraChem license.
+Also you will need to follow [Docker's instructions](https://docs.docker.com/config/containers/resource_constraints/#gpu) to enable GPU support for Docker.

 ```sh
 docker compose -f docker-compose.yaml -f docker/docker-compose.terachem.local.yaml up -d --build